 Understanding the World

 As part of our ‘Marvellous Me’ vehicle, we will learning all about ourselves!
 This will include talking about our likes/dislikes; our families and pets; our homes and finding out about where we live.
 We will also be learning about how to eat healthy and looking closely at how we have grown and changed over time.

 Expressive Arts and Design

-We are really looking forward to the upcoming half term.
+We are really looking forward to getting to know your children during the upcoming half term.
 If you have any concerns or questions, please don’t hesitate to ask.